 Setting the Board agenda is a collaborative effort between the Chairman, Group Chief Executive and Group Company Secretary, which ensures that matters relating to both the Group’s operations and governance are on the agenda.

 The Board holds nine scheduled formal face-to-face meetings a year, including a meeting dedicated to discussing the Group’s strategy.
 Unscheduled meetings are held as required where topics warrant more time or decisions need to be made outside the normal cycle of meetings.

 Board meetings are structured to ensure that adequate time is available for discussion of all agenda items.
 The Chairman promotes strong relationships and facilitates constructive challenge and debate between executive and non-executive directors.

-In accordance with the UK Corporate Governance Code, all directors will be submitting themselves for re-election at the 2019 Annual General Meeting.
-The Board is satisfied that each director is qualified for re-election by virtue of their skills and experience and that they collectively contribute to the long term sustainable success of the Group.
+In accordance with the UK Corporate Governance Code, all directors are required to submit themselves for election or re-election prior to an Annual General Meeting.
+The Board reviews at least annually that it is satisfied that each director is qualified for re-election by virtue of their skills and experience and that they collectively contribute to the long term sustainable success of the Group.

 The current remuneration policy was approved by shareholders at the 2018 AGM and received 99% of votes in favour.
 The current intention is that the policy will apply until the 2021AGM.

 During the year ended 29 June 2019, in conjunction with its independent remuneration advisors, New Bridge Street, the committee spent time exploring alternative options to the current LTIP for the executive directors, concluding that the LTIP remained fit for purpose.
 No changes have been made to the remuneration policy since the 2018 AGM.
 However, the committee does have the discretion to vary the weighting and choice of LTIP metrics prior to each award and consulted with the group's major shareholders and shareholder representatives on changes to the LTIP's performance targets and weightings ahead of the LTIP award granted in November 2019.